Pyrrhulla/ue4_3rd_person_shooter/README.md

-# UE4 third Person shooter project
+# UE4 third Person shooter project.
+Action with some Soulsborne elements

-A third person shooter game, made in Unreal Engine 4 with standard assets.
-The game is made in C++ predominantly with some additional effects, created in Blueprints.
+A big project for the third person shooter, made in Unreal Engine 4.
+The game is made in C++ predominantly with some additional effects, created in Blueprints, as well as animation and other elements related to UI.

+An aim of this project is to learn C++ in game engines, its patterns and how to combine visual programming (Blueprints) and C++ in one project.

-The game has:
+At this moment the game has:
+- Camera/animation/sound settings
-- One level with randonmly spawned enemies.
+- One simple level with randonmly spawned enemies
 - Three types of weapons and damages
 - One character with custom animation
 - Inventory for weapons
+- Simple AI for enemies, which attack in the case appearing in a their visibility area.

 ![photo_2022-08-23 18 14 34](https://user-images.githubusercontent.com/55465730/186211422-cc48e516-d036-40fc-887d-cca2b40602f5.jpeg)
 A screenshot of the game in Unreal Engine

-Since the level was not released yet, the optinisation is still proceeding.
+In total, it took about 30 hours from start to end.
+In the result, there is one completed level with most typical elements of the action game.
+For the future, this project can be developed further with modification of the AI, adding general inventory, customization of the character, or multiplayer regime.